 Process: A Dozen Pewter Cups

 I frequently encounter a crisis of identity when I try to describe myself with certain terminology: designer, craftsman, artist—they all seem alternately applicable to the nature of my career.
 I know this is mostly a self-inflicted conundrum.
-It’s not as though anyone ever insists that I define my work in narrow, exclusive or absolute terms.
-I hope that in time I will simply care less, but at this moment it’s something I mull over often, partly out of insecurity, but also in an effort understand and define my goals and values as a maker of things.
-I don’t actually believe there are divisions between these terms or that they are fixed in relation to one and other, but to me each word has the power to connote a different emphasis on how one is engaged in a creative act.
+It’s not as though anyone insists that I define my work in narrow, exclusive or absolute terms.
+I hope that in time I will simply care less, but at this moment it’s something I mull over often in an effort understand and define my goals and values as a maker of things.
+I don’t actually believe there are divisions between these terms or that they are fixed in relation to one and other, but each word has the power to connote a different emphasis on how one is engaged in a creative act.

-Certainly a defining aspect of my work (one that I attribute to my craft training) is that in addition to being concerned with the aesthetics of an object, I am equally attendant to the“beauty” of process.
+A defining aspect of my work (one that I attribute to my craft training) is that in addition to being concerned with the aesthetics of an object, I am equally attendant to the“beauty” of process.
 I mean this in the same way one might describe a beautiful equation or piece of computer code—not really an aesthetic experience so much the idea that I have done something in the best possible way.
-In my case I am speaking about a synergetic combination of speed, economy, cleverness and pleasantness of actions that combine to create grace in process.
-This may not have an apparent visual impact on the object, but is at least an avenue for rigorous, striving engagement.
-I do also believe that a beautiful process tends to generate objects that have a clear, un-muddied quality, regardless of the particular aesthetic.
+In my case I am speaking about a combination of speed, economy, cleverness and pleasantness of actions that combine to create grace in process.
+This may not have an visual impact on the object but is an avenue for engagement.
+I also believe that a beautiful process tends to generate objects that have a clear, un-muddied quality, regardless of the particular aesthetic.

 Most of my projects leave limited room for deeply exploring the beauty of process.
 Though it is on my mind all the time, I am usually making a single, one-off piece, and there’s no opportunity to go back and redo steps unless I have really screwed up.
-However, once in a while I take on a project in which my goal is to deeply explore and refine my sequence and efficiency of actions.
-This simple pewter cup design is one such project.
-I have made it a few dozen times over the last three years in order to home in on a process that works within my limited tooling and design parameters, which are that it must be a versatile size, impart the perceived value of a hand-formed metal cup, be impeccably crafted and sell for less than $100 retail.
-Other than the price point, which is $160, I am satisfied with how I am making these cups, as well as with their look and functionality.
+However, once in a while, I take on a project in which my goal is to explore and refine my sequence of actions.
+This simple pewter cup is one such project.
+I have made it a few dozen times over the last three years in order to home in on a process that works within my limited tooling and design parameters, which are that it must be a versatile size, impart the perceived value of a hand-formed metal cup, be well-crafted and reasonably priced.

 Here’s a run down of my process in pictures.
 This is intended as a show-and-tell more than a set of instructions, but if you are interested in pewter-smithing and have any questions please shoot me an email.
 Click the first image to pull up a slide show with descriptions of each step.